Boston Manor tube station: Station features

 The original 1883 station building was built by the District Railway.
 It was a red brick building with an enamel pecked half roundel attached to the arched window space above the booking office entrance.
 A lampshade branded Tiffany was above the roundel.
 The original stairs to the platforms with cast iron balustrades are retained.
 The fretted wooden awnings at the platform remain intact, with the canopy pillars painted black and yellow.
 Cast iron columns with capitals and octagonal bases provide support for the part-glazed timber roof on iron trusses.

 The new station building occupies a narrow site due to the nearby depot, where it was built out over the tracks.
 It features a Modernist style design by Stanley Heaps, in consultation with Charles Holden.
 The main structure is of brown bricks and reinforced concrete, topped by a flat roof.
 Inspired by contemporary Dutch and German architecture, the distinctive tower functions as a landmark within the low-height suburban residential area.
 The tower is decorated with glazed ceramic tiles and pasted with an enamelled London Underground logo.
 The upper stages of the tower are fitted with a vertical strip of glass bricks which is part of a lighting feature.
 The booking hall sits to the right of the single-storey structure, lit with clerestory windows.
 The ticket office kiosk retains its banded tile decoration.
 A curved shop unit adjoins to the left side of the structure.
 Metal-framed windows were added to the western ends of the shelters at platform level.

 The station, architecturally noted for Holden's Art Deco design, was granted Grade II Listed status on 21 March 2002.
 On 9 January 2013, the station appeared on a British postage stamp as part of a set commemorating the 150th anniversary of the first London underground train journey.
 The stamp's caption read "Boston Manor Art Deco Station".
 The station also has a Labyrinth puzzle, which is installed at all stations on the Underground network.
 This labyrinth puzzle is part of the Woodcut family, installed at the top of the stairs leading to eastbound Platform 2, next to a booking office window.

 Services and connections

 Services

-Boston Manor is between Osterley and Northfields on the Heathrow branch of the Piccadilly line.
+Boston Manor station is on the Heathrow branch of the Piccadilly line between Osterley to the west and Northfields to the east.
 The typical off-peak frequencies, in trains per hour (tph), are as follows: